kurtdekker/proximity_buttons/readme.txt

 handle inaccurate finger-placement on touchscreen boolean buttons.

-The demoscene scene will give you a simple use case.
+The demo scene will give you a simple use case.

 This demo has been tested on Unity 4.6.1 but probably works on most recent flavors of Unity.
 Try it out!!

+Also adding in my MicroTouch and VAButton classes.
+Enjoy!

 Follow me on twitter at http://www.twitter.com/kurtdekker